What’s in a name?

 Problem

-The naming of massless transducers is often inaccurate, or at least not accurate enough.
+The naming of massless transducers is often inaccurate, or at least not accurate enough, leading to confusion.

 Examples